jazenwong/wong-blog/_posts/essay/2021-09-26-why-we-should-create.markdown

 **"The Moral Law tells us the tune we have to play: our instincts are merely the keys."**

 In 2014, I traveled with a friend to Slovenia and we were in Lake Bled.
 I was in a row boat and my silly friend decided he wanted to swim to the castle in the middle of the lake.
-Not even five minutes in to the swim, he started drowning.
-Two instincts surged through me as I was on the boat: the first was the fear of drowning if I jumped in to save him and the second was the fear that he was dying.
-I jumped in and with a bit of luck, I managed to save his life.
+Not even five minutes in to the swim, he started to drown.
+Two instincts surged through me as I was on the boat: the first was the fear that if I jumped in to save him I would down and the second was the fear that my friend would drown.
+Without consciously making a decision, I jumped in and with a bit of luck, I managed to save his life.

-But I still remember the feeling that I had on that boat: an itch.
-It was the same exact itch that I feel when I'm letting my life pass me by.
-Whether it's true or not, Lewis' Moral Law resonates with the existential itch that plagues me.
+One of the things that I still remember from that life-death experience was the feeling that I had before jumping into the water: the itch.
+It was the same exact itch that I feel when I feel like I'm letting my life pass me by.
+I've realized that the itch is the thing that's telling me what I *should* do.
+And whether Lewis' Moral Law is real or not, the concept resonates with my life experience.

-I think this itch, for me at least, is telling me to create.
-It's telling me to not live life passively, it's telling me to be intentional.
-I think a lot of people have the same exact itch as me, and it probably often times manifests as anxiety.
-In other words, the "Moral Law" is telling us we *should* create and when we don't, it keeps bugging us.
-I'm not going to define creation; it's up for the individual to decide.
-Maybe that's a good place for one to start.
+So, going back to the topic of creating and actively approaching life, this itch is telling me I *should* create, that I should take action and be intentional.
+I think a lot of people have the same exact itch that's nudging them towards what they should do, (although it often times manifests as anxiety.)
+The "Moral Law" that tells us to help people in need also tells us that we *should* create and when we don't, it bugs us.
+(I'm not going to define creation; it's up for the individual to decide.
+Maybe that's a good place for one to start.)

-This post is a philosophical plea for why we should create.
+This post was a philosophical plea for why we should create.
 We should create because:

 1. The Moral Law tells us to.
 At least, for me it does.
 2. Not many have the opportunity to do so.